-Turkish government seeks three-month extension to emergency rule
+Turkish government extends state of emergency rule for another 3 months

-ANKARA (Reuters) - The Turkish government asked parliament on Monday to extend emergency rule for another three months, almost a year after it was imposed in the wake of last July's failed military coup.
+ANKARA (Reuters) - Turkey on Monday extended emergency rule for another three months, almost a year after it was imposed in the wake of last July's failed military coup.

-The request is expected to be approved by parliament, where President Tayyip Erdogan's AK Party has a comfortable majority.
-It followed weekend ceremonies to mark the anniversary of the abortive coup in which around 250 people were killed.
+The government asked parliament to extend it for a fourth time and the proposal was approved by the assembly, where President Tayyip Erdogan's AK Party has a comfortable majority.

+The extension followed weekend ceremonies to mark the anniversary of the abortive coup in which around 250 people, mostly unarmed civilians, were killed.

 Since emergency rule was imposed on July 20 last year, more than 50,000 people have been arrested and 150,000 people have been suspended in a crackdown which Erdogan's opponents say has pushed Turkey on a path to greater authoritarianism.